jasper0314-huang/NTU-SPML2020/README.md

 You can use any programming languages and packages.
 Please add a README.txt file to tell people how to run your code.

 You need to write a report describing your methods.
 You can talk about, for example,  why you choose certain (combination of) methods and any internal experiments that you did (e.g., accuracy on substitute models, or against popular defenses).
-Please write it using Latex with the NeurIPS conference template (https://nips.cc/Conferences/2020/PaperInformation/StyleFiles (連結到外部網站。)).
+Please write it using Latex with the NeurIPS conference template (https://nips.cc/Conferences/2020/PaperInformation/StyleFiles).
 Report length is at most 4 pages, excluding references (please cite the work that you used in this homework).

 ### hw1/hw1_atk.py
 Generate adversarial examples from CIFAR10 testing set.